 The New York reporter who investigated and authored a book on the intriguing story surrounding the world’s most famous stamp – the British Guiana one-cent magenta – will be speaking at the National Postage Stamp and Coin Show on April 7.

 James Barron is author of The One-Cent Magenta: Inside the Quest to Own the Most Valuable Stamp in the World and a journalist at The New York Times, where his articles have appeared in virtually every section of that paper.

-Barron’s book opens the door to an inside look at the obsessive, secretive, and often bizarre world of high-profile stamp collecting, told through the journey of the world’s most sought-after stamp.
+Barron’s book opens the door to the obsessive, secretive and often bizarre world of high-profile stamp collecting, which is told through the journey of the world’s most sought-after stamp.
 When it was issued in 1856, it cost a penny.
-In 2014, this tiny square of faded red paper sold at Sotheby’s for nearly $9.5 million, the largest amount ever paid for a postage stamp at auction.
-Through the stories of the eccentric characters who have bought, owned, and sold the one-cent magenta in the years in between, Barron delivers a fascinating tale of global history and immense wealth, and of the human desire to collect.
+In 2014, this tiny square of faded red paper sold at Sotheby’s for nearly $9.5 million USD, the largest amount ever paid for a postage stamp at auction.
+Through the stories of the eccentric characters who have bought, owned and sold the one-cent magenta in the years in between, Barron delivers a fascinating tale of global history and immense wealth, and of the human desire to collect.

 The singular one-cent magenta has had only nine owners since a 12-year-old boy discovered it in 1873 as he sorted through papers in his uncle’s house.
 He soon sold it for what would be $17 today.
 (That’s been called the worst stamp deal in history.)

 Among later owners was a fabulously wealthy Frenchman who hid the stamp from almost everyone (even King George V of England couldn’t get a peek); a businessman who traveled with the stamp in a briefcase he handcuffed to his wrist; and John E. du Pont, an heir to the chemical fortune, who died while serving a 30-year sentence for the murder of Olympic wrestler Dave Schultz.